 You sometimes see slow action rods described as ‘soft’ action.
-Soft action rods are not usually found in fly-rods.
+True Soft action rods are not usually found in fly-rods.
 Soft action rods are usually made in two distinct tapers, the bottom 2/3 of the rod pretty much standard, but the top section made soft to allow fighting fish to be easier.
 Soft action rods are most often found in saltwater fishing.

 Now, I am going to make some very wide, maybe wild, generalisations here, and am aiming these comments at beginning fly fishers.

 A fast action rod can be good for short casts, say up to 10m (30').
 They are perhaps best in line weights up to 6 weight.